 Mats Söderström, precision agriculture

-Mats Söderström is an external collaboration specialist in precision agriculture where you use satellite positioning, sensors, digital soil mapping, satellite images, and geographical information systems to adapt cultivation measures to the needs of every part of the field.
+Mats Söderström is an expert on precision agriculture where you use satellite positioning, sensors, digital soil mapping, satellite images, and geographical information systems to adapt cultivation measures to the needs of every part of the field.

 Smart farming naturally relies on precision agriculture.